-In Planswift you are given the ability to 'undock' a window and move it to a separate location on your screen, or even to a separate monitor.
-This is applicable for your pages, your tabs (Estimating, Reports, Etc.), and your sidebars (Pages/Bookmarks, Takeoff Summary, etc.).
-This will allow you to see the elements of ONE job in a format that may be more convenient to your work.
+In PlanSwift you are given the ability to 'undock' a window and move it to a separate location on your screen, or even to a separate monitor.
+This is applicable for your pages, your tabs (Estimating, Reports, etc.), and your sidebars (Pages/Bookmarks, Takeoff Summary, etc.).
+This will allow you to see the elements of ONE job in a format that may be more convenient for you to do your work.

 To do so:

-Undocking your Home, Estimating, Lists, Templates, Settings, Reports, Help, and Plugins tab is as simple as doing so for a pages tab.
-Right click, select undock.
-This tab will continue to function as a part of the job you are working while being at the convenience of anywhere on your screen(s).
-To reattach to the 'body' of Planswift click the X button.
+Undocking your Home, Estimating, Lists, Templates, Settings, Reports, Help, and Plugins tabs is as simple as doing so for a pages tab: right-click and select undock.
+This tab will continue to function as a part of the job you are working on while being at the convenience of anywhere on your screen(s).
+To reattach tabs to the 'body' of PlanSwift, click the X button.

-This part of the Planswift interface is more customizeable for your needs and what you would like to see on your Home Tab.
-When right clicking on the header of a sidebar (Pages, Bookmarks - Attachments - etc.) you not only have an option to undock, but you can chose which panes are docked together as well as on which side of the 'body' of Planswift they appear.
-With Pages, Bookmarks for example: the top of the pane has your listed pages, but the bottom of the pane will show your bookmarks.
+This part of the PlanSwift interface is more customizeable for your needs and what you would like to see on your Home tab.
+When right clicking on the header of a sidebar (Pages, Bookmarks, Attachments, etc.) you not only have an option to undock, but you can choose which panes are docked together as well as on which side of the 'body' of PlanSwift they appear.
+With Pages, Bookmarks for example, the top of the pane has your listed pages, but the bottom of the pane will show your bookmarks.
 You can arrange these in any number of combinations.

-To retrieve you will need to, immediately after undocking and before selecting any other window, on your keyboard press Alt+Spacebar.
-This will give you a menu that will be at the edge of one of your screens with and option to 'Move'.
+To retrieve the disappearing window, you will need to, immediately after undocking and before selecting any other window, on your keyboard press Alt+Spacebar.
+This will give you a menu that will be at the edge of one of your screens with an option to Move.
 Once this is selected you can move the window with your arrow keys back in the direction onto a visible monitor.
-Once you then have it visible again closing and opening the undocked window again will save it to that monitor.
+Once it is visible, closing and opening the undocked window again will save it to that monitor.
 If you work with several undocked tabs open, you may have to do this for more than one 'level' of undocked tabs.

 For internal pieces of the interface like the Pages.
 Bookmarks sidebars you will not be able to pull up this menu.
-You will see it only routes to the main Planswift Window.
-To reset you can right click on any sidebar tab and select Reset Layout which will bring all the sidebars to to the left side 'body' of Planswift.
-You can also reinstall the software to reset these parts of the interface,
+You will see it only routes to the main PlanSwift Window.
+To reset, you can right-click on any sidebar tab and select Reset Layout which will bring all the sidebars to the left side 'body' of PlanSwift.
+You can also reinstall the software to reset these parts of the interface.